-

 Leave

-Leave is provided in accordance with McLarens Employment Agreement and Leave Policy.
+Leave is provided in accordance with the McLarens Employment Agreement and National Employment Standards.

-McLarens is committed to supporting colleagues experiencing domestic or family violence.
-A flexible and supportive approach will be taken to management of leave for colleagues affected by domestic or family violence.
+McLarens is committed to supporting those experiencing domestic or family violence.
+A flexible and supportive approach will be taken to management of leave for those affected by domestic or family violence.

 Colleagues who are affected by domestic or family violence may be granted leave for reasons including: